Legal

 4. Retention

 We retain account, repository, findings, rollout, and audit data for the duration of Your subscription and in accordance with Your Plan (e.g., history retention days).
 After termination, we may retain data as necessary for legal, audit, or dispute resolution purposes, and we may delete or anonymize data in accordance with our data retention schedule.
 Specific retention periods are described in the Data Processing Addendum where applicable.
+By category: account and profile data for the life of the account plus a reasonable period after closure; repository and instruction-file content for the retention period specified in Your Plan; usage and audit logs as required for security and compliance, typically not longer than the Plan retention or as required by law; billing records as required for tax and accounting, typically seven (7) years or as required by applicable law; support correspondence for the duration of the matter plus a reasonable period.

 5. Sharing and subprocessors